seek-oss/aec/README.md

 # AWS EC2 CLI

-_"Doesn't do much, easily"_.
+_"Instead of using the console, use the cli!"_.

-CLI tools for managing pet EC2 instances by name.
+Command-line tools for managing pet EC2 instances by name.

 Defaults (eg: subnet, tags etc.) only need to be supplied once via a config file, which supports multiple profiles (eg: for different regions or AWS accounts).

 For examples see: